 - Building a supportive community of other women veterans

 - Managing stress in healthy ways

-After Her Service addresses each of these areas through a skill-building resiliency retreat paired with individualized coaching that focuses on personal and professional success.
+After Her Service addresses each of these areas through a skill-building resiliency retreat paired with individualized coaching that focuses on professional success.